adaltas/node-nikita-docs/src/md/about/contribute.md

 ### Reporting New Issues

 The best way to get your bug fixed is to provide a reduced test case.
 You can get inspiration from our current [test suite](https://github.com/adaltas/node-nikita/tree/master/test).
 Some test require a specific environment which is provided through [docker environments](https://github.com/adaltas/node-nikita/tree/master/docker).

-### Security Bugs

-Facebook has a bounty program for the safe disclosure of security bugs.
-With that in mind, please do not file public issues; go through the process outlined on that page.